 “Ketamine—also known as K, Special K, or cat Valium—is a dissociative currently used as an anesthetic for humans as well as animals.
 Much of the ketamine sold on the street has been diverted from veterinary offices.
 Although it is manufactured as an injectable liquid, ketamine is generally evaporated to form a powder that is snorted or compressed into pills for illicit use.”
 (NIDA)

-Cocaine is considered a stimulant drug, and when added to ketamine, likely increases the effect of the Ketamine.
-Historically, cocaine has been mixed with many other drugs to enhance their effects.
+Cocaine is considered a stimulant drug, and when added to ketamine, it likely increases the effect of Ketamine.
+Historically, cocaine has been mixed with many other drugs to enhance their impact.
 It is commonly mixed with heroin, methamphetamine, and alcohol.
 Tsukanova was a victim of the lethal effects of both drugs.
 The New York Post reported that her father, Igor Tsukanova, said his daughter was a “smart girl, and she made one bad choice.”
-(NY Post).
+(NY Post)

 Deadly Ketamine and Cocaine Mix: Calvin Klein Club Drug